allegro/allegro.tech/_posts/2017-03-08-hitting-the-wall.md

 documentation.

 > Could you please update the docs so we (paying enterprise customers)
-> don't have to discover it the hard way?
+> don’t have to discover it the hard way?
 > [MARATHON-1643](https://jira.mesosphere.com/browse/MARATHON-1643)

 If you want to monitor what is happening with Marathon codebase prepare for